Kingdom of Altava: Altavan rump-state

-Though the domain of the Mauro-Roman Kingdom had collapsed and other Kingdoms had risen from its ruins, such as the Kingdom of Ouarsenis and the Kingdom of the Hodna, a romanized berber kingdom continued to be ruled from the city of Altava, though it was significantly smaller in size than the Kingdom ruled by Garmul had been.
+Though the domain of the Mauro-Roman Kingdom had collapsed, a romanized Berber kingdom continued to be ruled from the city of Altava, though it was significantly smaller in size than the Kingdom ruled by Garmul had been.
 During this period, Christianity became the predominant religion in the Altava kingdom, with syncretic influences from the traditional Berber religion.
 A new church was built in the capital Altava in this period.

 The last recorded ruler of the Kingdom of Altava was Caecilius, called Koceila or Kusaila ("leopard" in Tamazight).
 He died in the year 690 AD fighting against the Muslim conquest of the Maghreb.
 He was also leader of the Awraba tribe of the Imazighen and possibly Christian head of the Sanhadja confederation.
 He is known for having led an effective Berber martial resistance against the Umayyad Caliphate's conquest of the Maghreb in the 680s.

 Indeed, in 683 AD Uqba ibn Nafi was ambushed and killed in the Battle of Vescera near Biskra by Kusaila, who forced all Arabs to evacuate their just founded Kairouan and withdraw to Cyrenaica.
 But in 688 AD Arab reinforcements from Abd al-Malik ibn Marwan arrived under Zuhair ibn Kays.
 Caecilius met them in 690 AD -with the support of Byzantine troops- at the Battle of Mamma.
 Vastly outnumbered, the Awraba and Byzantines were defeated and Caecilius was killed.

-With the death of Caecilius, the torch of resistance passed to a tribe known as the Jerawa tribe, who had their home in the Aurès Mountains: his Christian berber troops after his death fought later under Kahina, the last Queen of the romanized Berbers.
+With the death of Caecilius, the torch of resistance passed to a tribe known as the Jerawa tribe, who had their home in the Aurès Mountains: his Christian Berber troops after his death fought later under Kahina, the last Queen of the romanized Berbers.